Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: State injection

 The state injection protocol is non-fault-tolerant because a single error in the circuit may cause a logical error that cannot be corrected by the decoding algorithm.
 More seriously, some errors cannot even be detected, which means post-selection is also powerless against these errors.
 For example, the error occurring in the top qubit $\ket{\psi}$ before the first QEC cycle cannot be identified, since the injection protocol is applicable to an arbitrary state, even though it is a faulty state.

-In our protocol, there are two types of errors that cannot be detected.
+Through exhaustive search, we find that, in our protocol with post-selections, there are two types of errors that cannot be detected.
 The first is the single-qubit error when preparing the physical state $\ket{\psi}$.
-The second is the errors after some CNOT gates in the first QEC cycle, including $X\otimes I$, $Z\otimes Z$ and $Y\otimes Z$ errors after the CNOT gate between $\ket{\psi}$ and syndrome qubit $\ket{+}$, and $X\otimes X$ error after the CNOT gate between $\ket{\psi}$ and syndrome qubit $\ket{0}$.
+The second is the two-qubit errors after some CNOT gates in the first QEC cycle, including $X\otimes I$, $Z\otimes Z$ and $Y\otimes Z$ errors after the CNOT gate between $\ket{\psi}$ and syndrome qubit $\ket{+}$, and $X\otimes X$ error after the CNOT gate between $\ket{\psi}$ and syndrome qubit $\ket{0}$.
+We will discuss in detail later why these errors are undetectable.

 Therefore, with the post-selection, the logical error rates of our state injection protocol is